"The Lord is as a man of war (warrior)" (Exodus 15:3)

 "It is better therefore that two should be together, than one: for they have the advantage of their society: If one fall he shall be supported by the other: woe to him that is alone, for when he falleth, he hath none to lift him up."
 (Ecclesiastes 4:9-10)

-The Knights of the Cross follows the ancient path of Catholic spiritual chivalry.
-This path is a brotherhood of men linked by a common thread that hearkens back to the days of the Crusaders, when St. Bernard of Clairvaux exhorted the Knights Templar to be spiritual warriors for Christ and to undertake all their actions in the light of spiritual contemplation.
+The Knights of the Cross follows the ancient path of Christian spiritual chivalry.
+This path is a brotherhood of men linked by a common thread that hearkens back to the days of the Crusaders, when the Knights Templar vowed to be spiritual warriors for Christ and to undertake all their actions in the light of spiritual contemplation.

 The Knights form a golden circle of brethren who work together, praying for and helping one another in spiritual communion, silently and in solitude.